CSC322-Grinnell/cel-faculty-toolkit/README.md

 To deploy the sample app to production, you’ll need a Heroku account as instructed [Section 1.4, “Deploying”](https://www.railstutorial.org/book/beginning#sec-deploying) in the tutorial.
 Please contact the class instructor for access and ownership of all current account credentials being use, such as Trello board, github contribution access, gmail, heroku, etc.

 ## 4. Work in progress

+### Updated Remaining Tasks as of Spring 2021

+### Asset pipeline
+One concern is the asset pipeline for images and syllabi.
+We encountered an issue very late in the term where when you clicked the syllabi on the static page, the site crashed.
+This was an issue with the site recognizing where the syllabi were as assets.
+Although we believe this function is fully fixed, as the assets are moved and evolve, this is an issue to watch out for.

+### Intro to CEL Page
+Late in the term, we received a powerpoint from the community partner with materials related to intro-to-CEL.
+We didn’t have time to fully transcribe it, so the powerpoint is just linked on that static page.
+However, this is more of a workaround fix, and the material should probably be transcribed into paragraphs on the static page.

+### Top Nav Wraparound
+The top navbar/header has so many clickable headers that sometimes it wraps down to two lines, which the community partner expressed isn’t an issue, but it could be an aesthetic choice that will shift in the future.

+### Search titles
+The search currently allows you to search the titles of the site, but searching static page titles returns results that don’t have content previews.
+This means the search works, but doesn’t work in the best possible way for the user, with this flaw that only happens with the static page titles themselves.
+The solution to this would be to rework how we store the searchable titles in the table we use for the pgsearch gem.

+### Refactoring
+One thing to refactor is the dynamic resizing of the page.
+We refactored this quite a bit, but there could be more to do.
+The previous team used many conditionals for how to format css in the stylesheets based on screen size, and we were able to remove some by switching to viewport width (vw, vmin) sizing, but we didn’t fully refactor this and there may be more opportunities to make the code more efficient.

+### Remaining Tasks as of Fall 2020

 ### Search feature
 The search algorithm we implemented is embedded Google search, but it’s not the most optimal now and this search engine is still crawling/learning all pages in our website, thus some words can be searched while some other words can’t (hopefully it’ll be fixed in the next weeks or so since Google is fixing some problems with their programmable search engine and recrawling website data.